cpiber/CFG-Tester/README.md

 CFGs (short for Context-Free Grammars) are an essential part of CS.
 This project aims to make them more accessible by providing a playground.

-In the app, a grammar can be entered (more syntaxes soon™) and its expansion observed.
+In the app, a grammar can be entered (see below) and its expansion observed.
 There is also a box for checking if the grammar accepts a given input or not.

 The app is available [here](https://cpiber.github.io/CFG-Tester).

+## UI

+When opening the web app, on the left side (top on mobile), a grammar can be entered.
+Currently, two syntaxes are supported, see below.
+The text entered here will be parsed into a workable grammar while typing.
+Errors are displayed at the bottom, with a red outline.
+If the grammar is valid, a green outline is displayed.

+On the right top (middle on mobile), a string to test against the grammar can be entered.
+The app will check if any expansion of the grammar would allow this string, i.e. check if the entered string is part of the language.
+Matching is performed while typing, and the status will be displayed below and via outline.

+The right bottom (bottom on mobile) can be used to generate a list of unique strings from the grammar.
+For this the app will try to expand non-terminals to all possible branches.
+To control recursions and deep expansions, there are variables to limit this generation.

+In the header, on the right, a settings symbol can be clicked to open a modal.
+Here, one of two syntaxes can be selected (see below), and the mentioned variables can be controlled under advanced.

+## Syntax

+Currently, two syntaxes are supported:

+- FCS, a common syntax I could not find a name for, so I used the abbreviation of the course where I learned about it.
+Non-terminals are uppercase letters, terminals lowercase (expect when a non-terminal can't be found).
+Valid symbols for the empty string are ` `, `^` and `ε`.
+- BNF, [Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
+Non-terminals are surrounded by `<>`, terminals by `""` or `''`.
+A branch can't be left empty, at least the empty string has to be given.

+Examples for both are available in the app.

 &nbsp;